cirque-corp/Cirque_Pinnacle_1CA027/Circular_Trackpad/Single_Pad_Sample_Code/TakeHomeTest/README.md

 ## Objective

-The objective of this test it go gain an idea of your understanding of basic firmware development principles and get a feel for your individual coding style.
+The objective of this test is to gain an idea of your understanding of basic firmware development principles and let us get a feel for your individual coding style.
 You will use a circle trackpad development kit and write code that will run on the Arduino.
 The code you write for the Arduino communicates with a circle trackpad and adds the functionality shown below.